Weights and Measures License

 Why We Need Weights and Measures

-Remember the old days where a shopkeeper might tilt the scale in his favor when measuring out flour for a customer?
+Remember the old days when a shopkeeper might tilt the scale in his favor when measuring out the flour for a customer?
 It was unfair for the customer to pay more, but there were no measures in place to ensure fair weighing.
-Now we have the Weights and Measures program in each state (run by the Department of Agriculture), which helps customers ensure vendors aren’t cheating them, and helps vendors make sure they’re delivering on their promise in terms of weight for a given item.
+Now we have the Weights and Measures program in each state (run by the Department of Agriculture), which helps customers ensure vendors aren’t cheating them and helps vendors make sure they’re delivering on their promise in terms of weight for a given item.

 Having your weights and measures license simply says that the appropriate authority has checked your equipment and confirms that it’s working the way it should.

 If a customer has a complaint about your weighing procedures, it will be filed with your state’s Weights and Measures department, who will then investigate the claim.

 If you’re applying for your weights and measures license for the first time, you will be required to list all the commercial devices you use to weigh, including their serial numbers.
 You may be required to purchase devices that have been approved before use by National Type Evaluation Program (NTEP), the official governing body that assesses weighing and measuring tools for the market.